ULHPC/ulhpc-docs/docs/environment/conda.md

 (@julia) pkg> status
 Status `~/micromamba/envs/julia/share/julia/environments/julia/Project.toml` (empty project)
 ```
-add and remove packages,
+add or remove packages,
 ```julia
 (@julia) pkg> add Example
 (@julia) pkg> remove Example
 ```
-update the environment,
+update the packages in the environment,
 ```julia
 (@julia) pkg> update
 ```
-and perform many other operations such as exporting and importing environments from plain text files describing the environment setup, and pinning packages to specific versions.
-The Pkg package manager maintains a global environment, but also supports the creation of local environments that can be stored within a project directory.
+and perform many other operations, such as exporting and importing environments from plain text files which describe the environment setup, and pinning packages to specific versions.
+The Pkg package manager maintains a global environment, but also supports the creation and use of local environments that are used within a project directory.
 The use of local environments is highly recommended, please read the [documentation](https://pkgdocs.julialang.org/v1/environments/) for more information.

-After installing the Julia language in a Conda environment, the language distribution itself should be managed with `micromamba` and all packages with the Pkg package manager.
+After installing the Julia language in a Conda environment, the language distribution itself should be managed with `micromamba` and all packages in global or local environments with the Pkg package manager.
 To update Julia activate the Conda environment where Julia is stored and call
 ```bash
 micromamba update julia
 ```
 where as to update packages installed with Pgk use the `update` command of Pkg.
-The packages for local and global environments are stored in the Julia installation directory, typically in
+The packages for local and global environments are stored in the Julia installation directory, typically
 ```
 ${HOME}/micromamba/envs/julia/share
 ```
-which is the default location.
+if the default location for the Micromamba environment directory is used.

 ??? info "Advanced management of package data"
 	Julia packages will consume [storage and number of files quota](../../filesystems/quotas/#current-usage).
 Pkg uses automatic garbage collection to cleanup packages that are no longer is use.
 In general you don't need to manage then package data, simply remove the package and its data will be deleted automatically after some time.
 However, when you exceed your quota you need to delete files immediately.